Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 FHA Partial Claim and Modification

-FHA-insured loans qualify for HUD's partial claim program, which moves past-due amounts — up to 30 percent of the original principal balance — into a zero-interest subordinate lien not due until sale or refinance.
+FHA-insured loans qualify for the federal partial claim program, which moves past-due amounts — up to 30 percent of the original principal balance — into a zero-interest subordinate lien not due until sale or refinance.
 This allows the homeowner to reinstate the first mortgage without paying arrears out of pocket.
 The partial claim can be paired with an FHA-HAMP modification that separately restructures the first mortgage terms for long-term affordability.

 VA Loss Mitigation for Iowa Veterans